Human Giant: Reunion

 In late May 2010, troupe member Aziz Ansari announced on his website that he and fellow members Rob Huebel, Paul Scheer and Jason Woliner had filmed a brand new sketch for the 2010 MTV Movie Awards, which Ansari was scheduled to host.
 Ansari mentioned that it would be a Human Giant reunion of sorts, the first time they filmed a new sketch together as a sketch group since the series ended.

 The sketch was called "Stunt Kidz", which consisted of Huebel and Ansari's Shutterbugs characters, now owners of a child stunt agency where little children act as stunt men for dangerous scenes and end up injured in several occasions.
 Scheer acts as a director who employs Huebel and Ansari.

-Home releases
+Home media

 The first season of Human Giant was released on March 4, 2008, one week ahead of the season two premiere on March 11.
 It was released in a two-disc set.
 Disc one features all eight episodes and commentary tracks on all episodes with special guests calling-in or with the cast in the commentary room.
 Disc two features highlights from the 24-hour marathon, deleted and alternate scenes, unaired sketches, sneak previews for season two, early footage with Aziz, Rob and Paul, and a compilation clip.